Trust is big word.

 Creating “skill in action” has three steps.

-This is how you can learn to develop trust in the other and yourself:
+These are 3 Steps that will help you develop trust in the other and yourself:

 1) Discipline/Self-Purification/Heat/Body ” – Tapas = Strength